NailShort/NailShort/README.md

-### Hi!😀 My name is Zhang-Wen,Wang.
+### Hi!😀 My name is Zhang-Wen,Wang.<br>
 I have great passion to work in the web design.

 <hr>